An audit of where your Google Ads spend is leaking.

 If you sign on as a managed-services client within 14 days, the $499 is fully credited to your month-1 fee.
 If you don't, you keep the plan and implement with whoever you choose.

-One price.
+One price for accounts spending up to $50K/mo with up to 100 products.
 No "starter package" that turns into a $5K rebuild quote.
 The audit is the deliverable.
+Larger accounts get a custom-scoped audit — email madhukar@scalemarketer.com for a quote.

 Effectively free if you decide to work together.
 Credited at full $499 face value against the Combined plan base.